tongxyh/ImageCompression_Adversarial/README.md

 ```

 # Contact
-Feel free to contact us if there is any question.
-(Tong Chen, tong@smail.nju.edu.cn; Zhan Ma, mazhan@nju.edu.cn)
+Feel free to contact us if there are any questions.
+(Tong Chen, chentong@nju.edu.cn; Zhan Ma, mazhan@nju.edu.cn)

 # Citation
 ```